✏️ Options Practice

 You get to keep the premium: P/L = Prem - IV = $1.50 - $0 = $1.50

-Think it through: Because you purchased the option you get to choose whether to exercise the option.
-In this case, you have the option to buy 100 shares that are worth $75 and pay $80 for them.
-Why would you want to overpay?
+Think it through: You sold the option, but someoone purchased it and they get to decide whether they exercise it.
+In this case, they have the option to buy 100 shares that are worth $75 and pay $80 for them.
+Why would they want to overpay?
 There is no way to make money like this.
 Therefore, the option would expire worthless.
-You would get to keep the premium.
+As for you, you sold the option, so you would get to keep the premium.
 Your P/L = $1.50

 ✏️ Suppose that STT stock closed at $101.14.
 (State Street Corp) Consider the following options: